statamic/docs/content/collections/docs/deploying.md

 - [Statamic Docker Containers](/installing/docker) – Want to use Docker container?

-- [Zero Downtime Deployment Tips](/tips/zero-downtime-deployments#understanding-zero-downtime-deployment-file-structure) - If you play on using a zero downtime deployment tool like [Envoyer](https://envoyer.io/), [Deployer](https://deployer.org/), etc. be sure to read our tips & tricks guide.
+- [Zero Downtime Deployment Tips](/tips/zero-downtime-deployments#understanding-zero-downtime-deployment-file-structure) - If you plan on using a zero downtime deployment tool like [Envoyer](https://envoyer.io/), [Deployer](https://deployer.org/), etc. be sure to read our tips & tricks guide.